qcuincy/early-gesture-recognition/README.md

 - `-ct, --confidence_threshold` (float): Gesture classification confidence threshold; if the confidence is below this threshold, the gesture will be classified as Unknown.
 (Default: 0.01)
 - `-d, --device` (str): Device to run the model on (requires a CUDA-enabled device for GPU).
 (Default: 'cpu')
 - `-T, --classification_timeout` (int): The time interval for gesture classification.
+(Default: 2000)
+  - Note: If `-T, --classification_timeout` is too low you may experience performance issues.

-(Default: 2000) Example usage:
+Example usage:

 ```